Ischia – Procida

 Ferries to Gulf of Napoli

-The Ischia to Procida ferry route is provided by 4 operators and is available for booking all year round.
-The ferry crossing from Ischia to Procida takes approximately 22 minutes on ferries servicing this route.
-Ischia to Procida ferry duration can range between 15 minutes and 30 minutes depending on the operator that you decide to travel with.
+The Ischia to Procida ferry route is provided by 2 operators and is available for booking all year round.
+The ferry crossing from Ischia to Procida takes approximately 25 minutes on ferries servicing this route.
+The ferry duration for the Ischia to Procida ferry can range between 15 minutes and 30 minutes depending on the operator that you decide to travel with.

-The fastest ferry from Ischia to Procida is with Caremar (Hydrofoil) in 15 minutes.
+The fastest ferry from Ischia to Procida is with Alicost in 15 minutes.

 There are currently no overnight ferries from Ischia to Procida.

-There are no cabins on ferries from Ischia to Procida.
+There are no cabins available on ferries from Ischia to Procida.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Procida ferry.